PhilippeItsMe/ci-portfolio4-django/README.md

 Issue : Impossible to pass the pet_business attribute to the pet_business-detail.html Solution : Adding post object to his view {"pet_business_detail": post}

+Bug 3
+Issue : Impossible to edit or delete comments
+Solution : Fine tuning the views with introducing the wright source model and destination template pet_business_detail

 ### Testing